No. 9 Xavier holds off Marshall, 81-77

 Although Marshall (8-4) entered the game with the nation's eighth-ranked offence (90.2 points), Xavier held the normally frenetic juggernaut to a season-low 27 first-half points.

+Ajdin Penava had 25 points and nine rebounds for the Thundering Herd.
+He scored just nine points before the break, playing abbreviated minutes due to two fouls.

+"He goes out, we go on a little bit of a run.
+Well, he was in the entire second half and we could never really get him in foul trouble and go at him like we did in the first half," Mack said.

-The Herd found its rhythm after the break.
-A 10-0 run set the tone for Marshall's comeback bid, but the Musketeers persevered despite 29.2 per cent second-half shooting.
+Led by Penava and Burks, who scored 14 of his 18 points after halftime, Marshall mounted a comeback bid.
+A 10-0 run set the tone, but the Musketeers persevered despite 29.2 per cent second-half shooting and a shrinking lead.

-Ajdin Penava led Marshall with 25 points.
+The Herd chipped away significantly in the last 10 minutes.
+Xavier, playing with unusual personnel combinations, struggled to establish consistency.

+"We wanted to make sure we were playing our way, we were playing our style.
+I think you could see it a little bit at the end, especially.
+We were a little confused on what we were running and what we were trying to do," O'Mara said.

+The Musketeers made 23 of 26 free throws and controlled the rebounding battle 46-31 en route to the victory.

 Elmore entered the game averaging 24.2 points, good for third place in Division I, but finished with 16.
-Burks added 18.
+He added nine assists.

 BIG PICTURE

 Marshall's four-game winning streak was snapped by Xavier, its only ranked opponent thus far.
-The Thundering Herd were out-rebounded 37-24.
+The Thundering Herd shot 35 3-pointers throughout, making 11.

 Xavier finished its non-conference home slate with a 9-0 record including back-to-back wins over ranked Baylor and Cincinnati teams.
 The Musketeers also capped a six-game home stand on a high note and extended their non-conference home winning streak to 39.